noahh-sdk/docs/index.md

 # ![Noahh Logo](https://github.com/noahh-sdk.png?size=40) Noahh SDK

 **Noahh** is a [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) mod loader and modding SDK with a modern approach towards mod development.
 Unlike previous mod loaders, which merely inject the DLLs and let devs handle the rest, Noahh aims to be a more comprehensive project, which manages loaded mods & hooks itself.
-Noahh utilizes a trap hooking technique for hooks to ensure performance, compatibility, portability and ease of use.
+Noahh has been built to ensure performance, compatibility, portability and ease of use.
 For devs, Noahh means easy development and portability; for end users, Noahh means an uniform and easy experience using mods.

 ## Help, Contributing, Etc.